The Fairmont stands on a stunning Zanzibar beach, with powder-white sand and palm trees

-Divers are well catered for with an on-side dive centre and the region's only Decompression Chamber, whilst spa enthusiasts can visit 'Burahi' for spice-infused scrubs and professional massage.
+Divers are well catered for with an on-side dive centre and the region's only Decompression Chamber, with a Danish specialist dive doctor.
+Spa enthusiasts can visit 'Burahi' for spice-infused scrubs and professional massage.

 A Fitness Centre features a well-equipped and maintained gym with modern equipment.
 It is complimentary for hotel guests and accessible 24 hours per day.
 Note that children under 16 years cannot use the gym.